jupyterlab/jupyterlab/docs/source/user/urls.rst

   http(s)://<server:port>/<lab-location>/lab/tree/path/to/notebook.ipynb

-Entering this URL will open the notebook in JupyterLab in :ref:`single-document mode <tabs>`.

 By default, the file browser will navigate to the directory containing the requested file.
 This behavior can be changed with the optional ``file-browser-path`` query parameter: